Mange in Dogs - What Does It Look Like and Is It Contagious to Humans?

 Understanding how dogs get mange is crucial for preventing the spread of this condition.
 Mange in dogs is caused by different species of mites, each with its own mode of transmission.
 Knowing how these mites are spread can help dog owners take appropriate measures to protect their pets.

-The dog is biting his leg.
+A dog biting its leg.

 Transmission of Sarcoptic Mange